BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 <br>

 However, it is forbidden to only change one appearance of $J$!
-Using this simple rule, there is no paradox.
+Following this simple rule, no paradox or inconsistency arises.
 We can go on and evaluate the following transformation:

 <br>